 Council will continue to regularly assess its public art works, including works in its Historical Assets Register.
 The conservation and maintenance of its collection of art in public spaces, such as murals and statues and well as memorials and monuments will be assessed.
-Items for priority conservation will be listed annually according to the budget allocation.
 Priority works and items will be assessed and treated by professional conservators where required.